PdxCodeGuild/Full-Stack-Day-Class/notes/course-expectations.md

 This is a very lucrative profession **because there are no checklists**.
 Every problem is unique, which means every solution is unique.
 It is more of an art than you might guess.

+Realize that the atmosphere in this class **is what the professional environment is like**.
+It will not end when you get a job being a software developer.
+As the course progresses, check in with yourself on it.